-To add an asset to your page touch-and-hold the required asset, then move it towards the right - the assets browser will close to show the page again, where you can add the asset to the required component.
+To add an asset to your page touch-and-hold the required asset, then move it towards the right - the assets browser closes to show the page again, where you can add the asset to the required component.

 The assets browser is opened at the left side of the window.

-To add an asset to your page click on the required asset and drag it to the required component or location.
+To add an asset to your page, click the asset and drag it to the required component or location.

-If you need to quickly make a change to an asset, you can start the asset editor directly from the asset browser by clicking the edit icon shown next to the asset’s name.
+If you must quickly change an asset, you can start the Asset Editor directly from the asset browser by clicking the edit icon shown next to the asset’s name.

-The Content Tree gives an overview of all of the components on the page in a hierarchy so you can see at a glance how the page is composed.
+The Content Tree gives an overview of all components on the page in a hierarchy so you can see at a glance how the page is composed.

-When you open the side panel it will slide open (from the left side).
+When you open the side panel, it slides open (from the left side).
 Select the Content Tree tab if necessary.
-When open you can see a tree view representation of your page or template, so that it’s easier to understand how its content is structured hierarchically.
-Additionally on a complex page, it makes it easier to jump between components of the page.
+When open you can see a tree view representation of your page or template, so that it is easier to understand how its content is structured hierarchically.
+Also, on a complex page, it makes it easier to jump between components of the page.

-Component types will be shown in the user language, whereas the component description text comes from the page language.
+Component types are shown in the user language, whereas the component description text comes from the page language.

-Clicking the chevron next to a component will collapse or expand that level.
+Clicking the chevron next to a component collapses or expands that level.

 The Content Tree is not available if you are editing a page on a mobile device (if the browser width is less than 1024px).

-Clicking on the component will highlight the component in the page editor.
-The actions available will depend on the page state:
+Clicking the component highlights the component in the page editor.
+The actions available depend on the page state:

 For example, a basic page:

-If the component you click in the tree is editable a wrench icon will appear to the right of the name.
-Clicking on this icon will directly start the edit dialogue for the component.
+If the component you click in the tree is editable, a wrench icon appears to the right of the name.
+Clicking this icon opens the edit dialog box for the component.

 Or a page that is part of a livecopy, where components are inherited from another page; for example:

-If your page contains Content Fragments then you will also have access to the browser for Associated Content.
+If your page contains Content Fragments, then you have access to the browser for Associated Content.

 Open the required console, then navigate to the required resource and open References using:

-Select your required resource to show a list of references types relevant to that resource:
+Select your required resource shows a list of references types relevant to that resource: